Disney’s agreement with Hulu

 Hulu plans to launch an online television service in 1Q17.
 As viewers, particularly Millennials, increasingly prefer to watch content online, Disney is trying to take advantage of this trend.

 At Disney’s fiscal 2016 earnings call, the company was asked about more details regarding Hulu’s online television service.
 Disney didn’t disclose any more details regarding Hulu’s service.
 However, the company did state that considering the OTT (over-the-top) services from Dish Network’s (DISH) Sling TV, AT&T’s (T) DirecTV Now, Disney believes that the end result would be more choice for the consumer in terms of pricing and different choice of bundles.

 Disney further stated that considering the popularity of watching content online, it is bullish about online television services.
 The company also stated that it believed that, in this scenario, there will always be new distributors for its content, including ESPN.

 Rising trend of online television services

-As the popularity of streaming services such as Netflix (NFLX) grows, viewers are watching more and more content online.
-It is cheaper to watch content online—for a viewer, a cable bill could be around $100 or more each month, while a basic plan for Netflix costs only around $8 each month.
+As the popularity of streaming services like Netflix (NFLX) grows, viewers are watching more and more content online.
+It’s cheaper to watch content online—for a viewer, a cable bill could be around $100 or more each month, while a basic plan for Netflix costs only around $8 each month.